necolas/react-native-web/packages/docs/src/pages/docs/concepts/styling.md

 ### Short-form properties

-The only supported short-form CSS properties accept only a *single* value.
+The supported short-form CSS properties accept only a *single* value.

 {% call macro.prop('borderColor', '?string') %}
 Accepts only a single value that is applied to all sides.